Puthisen Neang Kangrey

 Puthisen Neang Kangrey (ពុទិសែននាងកង្រី; lit.
 "Puthisen and Lady Kangrey", also called "Twelve Sisters") is a 1968 Cambodian film based on a Cambodian myth of the Twelve Sisters whose hero is Lady Kangrey, after whom a mountain range in Kampong Chhnang was named.
 The film has been re-released twice, in 2000 and 2002, and aired on the Cambodian channel Royal Cambodian Armed Forces Television.

+The lead cast included Kong Som Eun and Virak Dara.

+The film is considered a classic of Cambodian cinema.